XanaduAI/QHack2022/README.md

 - **[Open Hackathon Challenges](Open_Hackathon.md)**: Submit your team's Open Hackathon project to one (or more) of our sponsor's challenges.
 The best entries for each challenge win amazing and unique prizes.
 - **[Coding Challenges](Coding_Challenges.md)**: Unlock power ups to put toward your Open Hackathon project (and beyond!) by placing high on the QHack Coding Challenges.

-### Power Ups
+## Power Ups

 **Free AWS Credits**

-Thanks to Amazon Braket you can power up your projects during the QHack Open Hackathon.
+Thanks to Amazon Braket you can power up your projects during the QHack Open Hackathon:
-- **$400 in AWS Credits are available for up to 100 teams**: To unlock this Power Up, your team must place in the top 100 of the QHack Coding Challenges.
+- **$400 in AWS Credits are available for up to 100 teams**: To unlock this Power Up, your team must place in the top 100 of the QHack Coding Challenges at 17h00 ET on Fri, Feb 18.
 - **$2000 in AWS Credits are available for up to 15 teams**: To unlock this Power Up, your team must submit a draft of your QHack Open Hackathon project by 12h00 ET on Wed, Feb 23.
 Fifteen winners will be selected from the received submissions.

+**Exclusive access to IBM Quantum machines**

+ Thanks to IBM Quantum you can power up your projects during the QHack Open Hackathon:
+ - **Access to 7-Qubit IBM Quantum machine**: To unlock this Power Up, your team must place in the top 70 of the QHack Coding Challenges at 17h00 ET on Fri, Feb 18.
+ - **Access to 16-qubit IBM Quantum machine**: To unlock this Power Up, your team must submit a draft of your QHack Open Hackathon project by 11h59 ET on Tues, Feb 22.
+Ten winners will be selected from the received submissions.

 ## Timeline

 | Sun | Mon | Tue | Wed | Thu | Fri | Sat |